syncfusion-content/maui-docs/MAUI/Maps/migration.md

 ## Upcoming features in .NET MAUI

-* Support for imagery layer such as Bing Maps, OpenStreetMap, etc.
+* Support for Center changed event.
-* Zooming and panning

 ## Unsupported features from Xamarin.Forms

 * Label support has not been provided in the marker.
 Instead, you can achieve it using the [MarkerTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTemplate).
-* In .Net MAUI, IntersectionAction support is not provided for data labels.
+* In .NET MAUI, IntersectionAction support is not provided for data labels.
-* The [ShowLegend](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.MapLegendSetting.html#Syncfusion_SfMaps_XForms_MapLegendSetting_ShowLegend) support is not provided in the .Net MAUI.
-Instead, set the value for the [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_Legend) to display map legend in the .Net MAUI platform.
+* The [ShowLegend](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.MapLegendSetting.html#Syncfusion_SfMaps_XForms_MapLegendSetting_ShowLegend) support is not provided in the .NET MAUI.
+Instead, set the value for the [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_Legend) to display map legend in the .NET MAUI platform.
 * In Xamarin, [Layers](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.SfMaps.html#Syncfusion_SfMaps_XForms_SfMaps_Layers) are maintained as observable collection.
 But .NET MAUI supports a single [Layer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.SfMaps.html#Syncfusion_Maui_Maps_SfMaps_Layer).
+* The [ResetOnDoubleTap](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.ImageryLayer.html#Syncfusion_SfMaps_XForms_ImageryLayer_ResetOnDoubleTap) support is not provided in the .NET MAUI.

 ## Support and feedback